MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-azure-functions-get-started.md

 You can also follow the similar instructions as below to create and configure the Azure function in Visual Studio, then publish it as shown above.

-## Azure Function creation and configuraion
+## Azure Function creation and configuration

 Assuming you already have an Azure subscription set up, create and open a new function app from the [Azure Portal](https://portal.azure.com/#create/Microsoft.FunctionApp):
 1. Enter a unique **App name**.